Guide

 Do I need a QMID for Form 5695?

 For specified energy efficient home improvement property placed in service in 2025, the IRS instructions say yes.
-That requirement shows up repeatedly across the Part II line instructions.
+That requirement appears repeatedly across the Part II line instructions.

 Can a panel upgrade qualify on Form 5695 by itself?